microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

     F[Compose with <code>FASTElement.compose</code> to include template and styles] --> G[Define the component in the browser with <code>FASTElement.define</code>]
 ```

-Let's take a close look at the compose and define steps to see what the FAST architecture is doing.
+Let's take a look at the compose step to see what the FAST architecture is doing at this stage.

 ### Composing a Custom Element